NCBTMB approved classes.

 These classes focus on specific muscles and regions often contributing to that pain and how to correct the adhesions, distortions, and spasms within those specific muscles that are often major contributors to that pain.

 The teaching format is structured to enable therapists to better understand and respond to pain signals and then incorporate these incredibly effective soft tissue manipulation procedures immediately into their present system of massage and bodywork.

 Consider them as new tools for your "tactile toolbox".

 Always lots of hands on practice!

 Example...
 Pain in the big toe region.

-Consider that the flexor hallicus longus is often contributing to that pain.
+Could the flexor hallicus longus contribute to that pain?